ethantkoenig/lotsoffiles2/content/other/bethany.md

 ## Facts: ##

-The town of Bethany was located at the base of the eastern slope of the Mount of Olives, about 2 miles east of Jerusalem,
+The town of Bethany was located at the base of the eastern slope of the Mount of Olives, about 2 miles east of Jerusalem.

 * Bethany was near the road that ran between Jerusalem and Jericho.
 * Jesus often visited Bethany where his close friends Lazarus, Martha, and Mary lived.